 Variability in Voice Over Rates

 Why shouldn’t we all just stick with the rate as-is?
 Same reason my narration rate doesn’t match Sigourney Weaver’s.
 We’re not all at the same point in our careers.
 I was a full time radio announcer for 4 years before I became a member of the Union.
 Those 4 years and the increasing quality of the work I did within them gained me access to qualify for Union rates.
 Before that, I may have thought my work was as good as.
 But it wasn’t.
+As it stands today, my agent usually negotiates for scale and a half, or double scale; but remember what I mentioned earlier, guides are just that – guides.
+If you feel like you’re able to negotiate higher, just make sure you can justify it first.
 I wrote this because of so many friends and colleagues with lesser degrees of talent/experience who aspire to charge suggested rates, but aren’t there yet.
 It’s also for the multitude of experienced, talented voice artists who should be charging more.
 A lot more.
 Know your worth.
 Know the market.
-Price yourself accordingly.
+Price yourself accordingly and never try to undercut the industry too much – nobody respects that, especially clients.
+Nobody wants to buy something cheap.

 I will now remove myself from the soap box I have been spouting and ask for your comments.
 What do you think?
 Rates are a hotbed in terms of topics.
 I’ve pulled the covers back.
 Want to climb in?